Buying And Selling Businesses - David Barnett

 • Have the discipline to stick to a commitment.

-• Maintain consistent behaviour and apply a winning formula.
+• Maintain consistent behavior and apply a winning formula.

 Researching Business Industries